The 15 Internet Crime Stories That Make Cybersecurity Measures Essential

 Determined to find a cheap flight, Justin searched for sellers of frequent flyer miles.
 He found two sellers, and talked to them over the phone, one of them even sent him a photo of his driver’s license.
 In a twisted sequence of events, both of them scammed him for a total sum of 1350$.

-This is how most scamming attempts succeed, by preying on people who in that given moment have sufficient intent to go shut down their suspicious brain.
+This is how most scamming attempts succeed, by preying on people who give in to the fear of missing out.

-11. Who would want to be you and why?
+11. Who would want to be you?
+Some can even become You.

 One day, Laura received a call from her credit card company, saying someone else had tried to obtain a credit card using her name, address and social security number.